macrat/ayd/README.md

 ##### Probe plugin

-Probe plugin which to check the target, receives the target URL as the only one argument of the command.
+Probe plugin, which to check the target, receives the target URL as the only one argument of the command.

 For example, target URL `foobar:your-target` has the same mean as below command.